vanillaforums/Garden/README.md

 ## Howdy, Stranger!

+_Are you a Vanilla employee?
+Try working in the Vanilla monorepo over at https://github.com/vanilla/vanilla-mono_

 Vanilla was born out of the desire to create flexible, customizable, and downright entertaining community solutions.
 Vanilla has been used to power tens of thousands of community forums around the world and we couldn't be happier if you've decided to use Vanilla to grow yours.